kivy/kivy-ios/README.rst

 necessary for a minimal working version of Kivy.

 Don't grab a coffee, just do diner.
-Compiling all the libraries for the first time, 4x over (remember, 4 archs, 2 per platforms), will take time.
-(TODO: provide a way to not compile for the simulator.).
+Compiling all the libraries for the first time, 4x over (remember, 4 archs, 2 per platforms by default) will take time.

 For a complete list of available commands, type::